JustinSGray/openmdao/roadmaps/roadmap_2021.md

 We have also considered a reduced functionality version of this feature built into the OpenMDAO command line tool, based on matplotlib.
-This liter version may be done instead of a stand alone tool or in addition to it.
+This lighter version may be done instead of a stand alone tool or in addition to it.

 # Building and OpenMDAO Training Course